 Facilitating sorting and recycling of clothes using a digital thread.

 The thread looks and feels much like a normal thread, but through RFID (radio frequency identification) technology, it can store digital information and be scanned from a distance.
 Lasting over the garment’s lifetime, the thread reduces waste throughout the entire supply chain and drives the transition to a circular system in which materials can be perpetually recycled.

 In addition to facilitating recycling of clothes, the content thread can also be valuable for supply chain management, anti-theft and for creating “smart” connected clothing.

-Since winning the award, the team has moved beyond proof of concept, to a commercialised strategy.
-They’ve built partnerships with global brands, that are purchasing and introducing their technology – and they’ve gone from only producing five sample threads to producing millions of tags in 2018.
+The team quickly moved beyond proof of concept to a commercialised strategy and went from only producing sample threads to making millions of tags in 2018.

 Country: USA and United Kingdom

 eongroup.co / adetexs.com